 New camping accommodation now available - find out more about our adventure lodges

-Located in an Area of Outstanding Natural Beauty in North Wales, Colomendy is the perfect environment for 7-11 year olds to explore the great outdoors
+Located in an Area of Outstanding Natural Beauty in North Wales, Colomendy is the perfect environment for young people to explore the great outdoors

 Breath-taking adventure park nestled in woodlands with a giant zipwire, climbing tower and an abundance of ropes courses

 Exceptionally realistic caving system built into a natural rock seam